-During COVID-19, if and when we have poor air quality of air quality index (AQI) of 151 or above as determined by AirNow, we will follow the air quality guidelines to move all activities indoors as much as possible, even as they conflict with COVID-19 health and safety protocols: doors and windows will be closed; HVAC systems will run on recirculation (with MERV 13 filters, a high efficiency air filter that effectively removes fine particle pollution such as smoke (see: epa.gov).
+During COVID-19, if and when we have poor air quality of air quality index (AQI) of 151 or above as determined by AirNow, we will follow the air quality guidelines to move all activities indoors as much as possible, even as they conflict with COVID-19 health and safety protocols.
+Even when doors and windows are closed, HVAC systems will continue to bring in fresh air with MERV 13 filters, a high efficiency air filter that effectively removes fine particle pollution such as smoke (see: epa.gov).

 Check this site frequently as guidelines will be updated as needed.
 During COVID-19, masks will continue to be worn and physical distancing will be implemented to the extent possible.

 - We monitor the air quality daily using Air Now.
 Hour-by-hour AQI data is also available from the Bay Area Air Quality Management District.